 YOU ARE EXPLORING

-First-year residents learn how to use specialized instruments and equipment to diagnose and treat common ocular problems.
-They rotate through the services of ocular pathology, low vision, pediatric ophthalmology and retina as well as the general ophthalmology clinics at the county (Eskenazi) and VA (Roudebush) hospitals.
-Residents complete initial ophthalmologic evaluations under the supervision of IU School of Medicine faculty and begin surgical experience with strabismus surgery, as all minor surgical procedures are performed by first- and second-year ophthalmology residents.
+First-year residents learn how to take histories, perform refractions and use specialized instruments and equipment to diagnose and treat common ocular problems.
+They rotate through the services of low vision, pediatric ophthalmology, retina and the general and sub-specialty clinics at the VA and Eskenazi hospitals.
+Residents complete initial ophthalmologic evaluations under the supervision of IU School of Medicine faculty and begin surgical experience with pediatric ophthalmology and retina.
+Primary call is split between PGY1 and PGY2 residents.

-Second-year ophthalmology residents concentrate on subspecialty training with rotations through oculoplastics, neuro-ophthalmology and the general ophthalmology clinics at the county and VA hospitals with increased surgical and consultative responsibilities.
+Second-year ophthalmology residents concentrate on subspecialty training with rotations through oculoplastics, neuro-ophthalmology and the general and sub-specialty clinics at the VA and Eskenazi hospitals with increased surgical and consultative responsibilities.
 Residents begin to learn techniques of intraocular surgery, including cataract extraction and oculoplastic procedures.
-Additionally, all second-year residents are expected to present a research paper at IU School of Medicine’s annual Residents’ Day.
+Additionally, all second-year residents are expected to present a research paper at IU School of Medicine’s annual Trainees’ Research Day.

-During the third year of training, residents gain significant experience as primary surgeons in all areas of ophthalmic surgery, including cataract, cornea, glaucoma, retina, oculoplastics and pediatrics.
-In-depth rotations through these subspecialties augment knowledge and skills obtained during subspecialty rotations in the first two years of residency.
-Residents in the third year assume more responsibility for patient care in general ophthalmology clinics.
+During the third year of training, residents gain significant experience as primary surgeons in all areas of ophthalmic surgery, including cataract, cornea, glaucoma, retina, oculoplastics, pediatrics and refractive surgery.
+In-depth rotations through the subspecialties augment knowledge and skills obtained during the first two years of residency.
+Residents in the third year assume more responsibility for patient care in clinics and ORs and serve as primary surgeons during ocular trauma cases.

 Glick Eye Institute Resident Surgical Skills Transfer Course